LouisCAD/Splitties/README.md

 **If you find a bug**, please open an issue with all the important details.
-If you know a simple fix that is not API breaking and that does not have side-effects that need to be considered, you may also directly submit a PR.
+If you know a simple fix that is not API breaking and that does not have side effects that need to be considered, you may also directly submit a PR.

 You can also join the discussion on Kotlin's Slack in the [#splitties](https://kotlinlang.slack.com/messages/splitties) channel (you can get an invitation